Mars race: United States

+Government Agency

+NASA

 The race to Mars involves competition between manufacturers and nations.
 NASA has demurred in a potential rivalry with SpaceX or other manufacturers in any possible race to be first to Mars.
 It instead sees synergies in possible cooperation with such entities.
 However, politicians may push NASA into competition with private entities such as Boeing and SpaceX in getting humans to Mars.
 President Donald Trump has planned for NASA to reach Mars in the 2030s.

+Private companies

+Boeing

 Boeing has stated that one of its rockets will lead to the first crewed expedition to Mars, before SpaceX or others will land a crewed mission.
 Boeing is the primary contractor on the U.S. Space Launch System (SLS) NASA rocket program that has the ultimate goal of a crewed Mars mission.
 SpaceX has declined to state that it is a race, or that it needs to race Boeing.

+SpaceX

+In 2019, SpaceX started to develop their own hardware, the Starship with initial launches planned for the early 2020s, followed by a cargo mission to Mars planned for 2027 and a crewed Mars mission in 2029 with the goal of setting up a propellant depot and the beginnings of a Mars base.

+Blue Origin

 Blue Origin has stated that with its New Armstrong and New Glenn rockets, it may be attempting missions to Mars, head-to-head with the SpaceX Starship.
 This may result in commercial competition going to Mars.

+Virgin Galactic

 Virgin Galactic has expressed interest in future service to/on Mars.

-In 2019, SpaceX started to develop their own hardware, the Starship with initial launches planned for the early 2020s, followed by a cargo mission to Mars planned for 2027 and a crewed Mars mission in 2029 with the goal of setting up a propellant depot and the beginnings of a Mars base.
-As of 2024, Starship has achieved orbit in a successful flight test.
+Inspiration Mars

 Inspiration Mars planned a crewed flyby of Mars using third party hardware but has been inactive since 2015.

+China

 It is widely thought that NASA and the China National Space Administration (CNSA) are in a tacit race to put humans on Mars.
 China is projected to have a crewed follow-up to 2020s robotic exploration project sometime after that; while NASA has a timeline of getting there in the 2030s.

+India

+The Mars Orbiter Mission (MOM), also known as Mangalyaan, is a space probe launched by the Indian Space Research Organisation (ISRO) on 5 November 2013 that entered Mars orbit on 24 September 2014.
+It was India’s first interplanetary mission and made ISRO the fourth space agency to reach Mars orbit, after the Soviet space program, NASA, and the European Space Agency.
+The mission demonstrated India’s ability to conduct complex deep-space missions at a relatively low cost, as it was developed primarily as a technology demonstrator rather than part of a competitive space race, and it made India the first Asian nation to reach Mars orbit on its first attempt with a comparatively modest budget.
+Within 2031-32, through the Mars Lander Mission, ISRO will send a lander, rover and helicopter, making India a major player in this new space race.